-Preparing your child for their first Dermatologist appointment is an important event.
+Preparing your child for their first dermatologist appointment is an important event.
 There will be a lot of questions and possibly some hesitation.
-Below are ways you can make each Dermatology appointment a success!
+Below are ways you can make each dermatology appointment a success!

-Treat a Dermatologist appointment like a yearly Pediatrician wellness check-up.
+Treat a dermatologist appointment like a yearly pediatrician wellness check-up.

-Steps to a successful Dermatologist appointment:
+Steps to a successful dermatologist appointment include the following:

-- If you don’t have a Dermatologist the American Academy of Dermatology provides a quick and easy Derm Finder.
+- If you don’t have a dermatologist the American Academy of Dermatology provides a quick and easy Derm Finder.

-Throughout this whole process you (as a parent) have the option to be present during the appointment, ask questions and to voice your concern.
+Remember: During this whole process you (as a parent) have the option to be present during the appointment, ask questions and to voice your concern.